 Origin of the Climate Card (Not for tourist)

-The Seoul Metropolitan Government started the first pilot program for the Climate Card (기후동행첃瓻) on January 27, 2024, and it will run until June 30, 2024.
-This is Korea’s first eco-friendly prepaid travel fare card.
-It lets you use Seoul’s public transportation as much as you want for a month, and it’s good for 30 days from the first day you use it.
-It comes in two different plans.
+The Seoul Metropolitan Government launched the first pilot of the Climate Card (기후동행카드) on January 27, 2024, and ran it until June 30, 2024.
+It was Korea’s first eco-friendly prepaid travel fare card — a 30-day pass letting residents use Seoul’s public transport as much as they want for a fixed monthly fee.
+After the successful pilot, Seoul made the 30-day Climate Card permanent and launched the short-duration Tourist Pass on July 1, 2024.

 Where can you purchase the Climate Card Tourist Pass?

-Starting in July 2024, international tourists can purchase a physical Climate Card Tourist Pass from several locations:
+International tourists can purchase a physical Climate Card Tourist Pass at the following locations:

 How much is the Climate Card Tourist Pass?